 If the student participates in illegal activity while abroad he will be solely responsible for any legal action that may be taken against him by local governments and authorities, for which neither Suffolk University nor the U.S. government or agencies may provide assistance.
 The University or host institution may terminate the student’s participation in the study abroad program if the student engages in actions endangering himself or others or jeopardizing the success of the study abroad program.

 Students who enroll in Suffolk University study abroad programs and wish to receive credit toward their degree will pay Suffolk University the full cost of tuition.
-Tuition for Madrid is paid directly to the Madrid campus, however tuition for Dakar is paid to Suffolk University Boston campus.
-All other programs tuition will be paid to Suffolk University Boston campus.
+Tuition for Madrid is paid directly to the Madrid campus.
+All other programs' tuition will be paid to Suffolk University Boston campus.